Skip to the content

 • Rabies is mainly transmitted by dogs (and bats), but any mammal can be infectious.

-• It is invariably fatal at the time when symptoms occur.
+• The disease is invariably fatal at the time when symptoms occur.

-• Rabies is best prevented by a pre-travel vaccination and appropriate behavior towards mammals.
+• Rabies is best prevented by a pre-travel vaccination and appropriate behavior towards mammals (avoiding contacts).

-• Pre-travel vaccination is also recommended because vaccines and immunoglobulins are often not available in many travel countries.
-Vaccination before travel is highly recommended in particular for
+• Pre-travel vaccination (see section prevention) is also recommended because vaccines and immunoglobulins are often not available in many travel countries.

-• Attention: a bite or scratch wound as well as contact with mammal saliva is an emergency!
+• Attention: a bite or a scratch wound as well as a contact with mammal saliva on an open wound is always an emergency!
 Find out about the necessary actions below!

 This fact sheet contains important information about rabies.
 For optimal travel preparation, we recommend that you read this information carefully and take the fact sheet on your trip!